Weekend in Taipei: Filming

 Principal photography began on 3 July 2023 in Taipei and was expected to span across three months, with Evans arriving in Taiwan to prepare for the shoot in June.
 The entire filming crew was composed of Taiwanese filmmakers.
 Location shooting in Taipei took place at various sites, including Zhongshan Hall, Lions' Plaza Commercial Building, and Luoyang Car Park in Wanhua District; the Taipei Performing Arts Center, Shezi Bridge, and Guandu Nature Park in Shilin District; Taipei Dome, Taipei 101, and Taipei City Hall in Xinyi District; Taipei Arena in Songshan District; and Taipei Music Center in Nangang District.
 On 15 July, Daniel Wu and Janet Hsieh were seen with the cast in Neihu District, Taipei.
 Production moved to Keelung on 25 July, where a car chase scene was shot near Dawulun Beach, as well as at the Aodi Fishing Harbor.
 On 11 August, filming took place at the Grand Victoria Hotel in Zhongshan District.

 Shooting then occurred on American Street in Ximending on 22 August, with Besson and Kang spotted on set.
 Additional scenes were captured in Datong District and Daan District, and the entire production filed a total of twelve road closure applications, including closing the Ziqiang Tunnel to film a car crash scene, making it the most applied-for film in Taiwan's history.
-Most of the interior scenes were filmed at Marriott Taipei, where the foreign cast and crew stayed during the shoot, with the hotel mainly serving as the setting for a business tower, as well as the characters' homes and offices.
+Most of the interior scenes were filmed at Marriott Taipei, where the foreign cast and crew stayed during the shoot, with the hotel mainly being used as the setting for a business tower, as well as the characters' homes and offices.
 Filming ultimately concluded on 29 August.

 Release

 Weekend in Taipei had its world premiere at Vieshow Cinemas Xinyi in Taipei, Taiwan on 1 September 2024, followed by a theatrical release in France and Taiwan on 25 September.
-The film was subsequently released on 8 November in North America.
+The film was subsequently released on 8 November in North America by Ketchup Entertainment.